jorgelgarcia/jorgelgarcia.github.io/teaching.md

 In the Spring of 2023, I began teaching half of a semester in the second class of the first-year sequence of price theory in the economics Ph.D. program at Clemson University.

-In the Spring of 2022, I began a reading-group style class for economics Ph.D. students, Econ 899-02.
-This class studies tools for causal inference and policy evaluation.
+In the Spring of 2022, I began a reading-group style class for economics Ph.D. students.
+This class studies recent developments in standard tools for causal inference and policy evaluation.
 The reading group has four modules: difference in differences, synthetic cohort, instrumental variables, and dynamic panel models.<br />

 At Clemson, I have also taught a course on the economics of education for undergraduate and M.A. students and a Ph.D. course on microeconometrics for labor economics.